Set Operation Tool

 Rotate

-First define a point on the rotation axis.
+First, define a point on the rotation axis.

-Then you are asked to define the rotation angle (counter clockwise) around the axis.
-You can either type in directly the value or measure an angle between two 3d vectors digitized from the model.
+Then define the rotation angle counterclockwise around the axis.
+You can type the value or measure an angle between two 3D vectors digitized from the model.

 Rotate & Copy